- Peach potato aphid

 Insecticide resistance to organophosphates, carbamates and pyrethroids is widespread.
 Pymetrozine (Plenum)* or thiacloprid (Biscaya) are still effective.
 Do not make repeat applications of any insecticide if it appears not to work at the full recommended rate and it has been applied correctly; use an alternative.
 Tank mixtures of two different aphicide chemical groups may improve efficacy.

-* Please note that pymetrozine (Plenum) is currently being banned - it is anticipated that the ban on sales will be implemented from April 2019 and the ban on use will be implemented from January 2020.
+* Please note that pymetrozine (Plenum) is currently being banned - the ban on use will be implemented from January 2020.

 It is no longer permissible to plant oilseed rape seed treated with the neonicotinoids clothianidin, imidacloprid or thiamethoxam.
 Plenum and Biscaya can be applied once in the autumn for controlling aphids that spread TuYV in oilseed rape.